berki6/onStream/README_Redis.md

 - Validates file type, size, and duration using FFmpeg
 - Creates database records for video and job tracking
-- Pushes `upload_id` to Redis queue for processing
+- Pushes `upload_id` to Redis queue for processing (with retry logic and fallback)
+- If Redis is unavailable, job is stored in database for later recovery
 - Returns immediately (processing happens asynchronously)

 ### Check Job Status